apeforest/NanoGpt-JAX/README.md

 # NanoGpt in JAX

-This is a JAX version of the NanoGPT example from Andrej Karpathy's tutorial LET'S BUILD GPU FROM SCRATCH IN CODE SPELLED OUT.
+This is a JAX version of the NanoGPT example from Andrej Karpathy's tutorial [Let's build GPT from scratch, in code, spelled out](https://www.youtube.com/watch?v=kCc8FmEb1nY).

 PyTorch version of the notebook is at https://colab.research.google.com/drive/1JMLa53HDuA-i7ZBmqV7ZnA3c_fvtXnx-?usp=sharing PyTorch code is at https://github.com/karpathy/nanoGPT